gdlg/ncc-tensorflow-tensorboard-example/README.md

-# Durham NCC TensorFlow example
+# Durham NCC TensorFlow example using TensorBoard

 This example is based on https://www.tensorflow.org/tutorials/keras/classification and has been adapted to work on NCC.

+This example show how to use a separate web server such as TensorBoard to visualise information about the training of your neural network.

 ## Creating a virtual environment and installing